 If you’re not sure where to start, pick a few colors out of your main image or your newest album cover to keep your banding consistent.

 The first step is to decide on your primary brand color.
-Once you do that, you can check out a color wheel to help find complementary colors. like the Abode Color CC.
+Once you do that, you can check out a color wheel to help find complementary colors. like the Adobe Color CC.

 You’re likely going to have a lot of text on your website, from your blog posts, Bio page, EPK, and more.
 So your main content font should be simple and clear, making the text easy to read.
 Fonts with curls, swirls, or jagged edges may look fun, but are unprofessional and hard to read in paragraphs of text.